 Our Solar Calculator is actually one of the more complicated aspects of the app, due to its animations and how it deals with rotation, as well as being further complicated by our new iPad support. iOS 8 has changed how rotation is handled, so we’re beavering away on getting that working and we’re aiming to get that in an update in the coming weeks.

 Finally, we’ve changed how we place text within the app.
 This means we need a new way of getting the text to our German translator, and we simply ran out of time on this one.
 Our new method is a huge improvement, and it means we can add languages more easily going forward!

 While we work on creating some awesome apps for your all your cameras, we hope you’ll still continue to enjoy Triggertrap Mobile.
-If you have any ideas for internal camera apps - or any ideas to go in to Triggertrap Mobile - please don't hesitate to get in touch!
+If you have any ideas for internal camera apps - or any ideas to go in to Triggertrap Mobile - please don't hesitate to !